 Mulberry Garden Manor

 No prices found through our partners.
 Please contact the business directly or check some of our recommended alternatives.

 Travel Blogs from Williamsburg

-We got to see the ...
+We returned to the Visitor Center and our truck ...

 ... when this big truck blew by us with his horn blaring.
 We both looked at each other puzzled, glanced back to make sure the trailer was still there, and for once Wendell was in HIS lane.
 So we continued on our merry way till we reached a rest area.
 As we’re getting out, Wendell comments, testily, "I thought you said you took the TV antennae down!"
 Well I must have dreamed I did it because there is was, standing at attention, but remarkably still ...

 ... made them feel important.
 The fresh Virginian air indicated that food was on the agenda but first we stopped for an oratory by General Washington berating the English for offering poor prices for exported products.
 Next it was to the Tavern for a hearty fare of Pasties and a pint of the finest ale.
 Trading back our chariot we perambulated ...

 ... helps to preserve because it is an anaerobic environment.
 This is where they found the remains of Jane, a girl they believe who was about 14 who was cannibalized during "the starving period."
 They believe she died first, but that the colonists were so desperate for food they chose to eat her.
 There is also documentation of another man who killed and ate his pregnant wife during that period.
 He was hanged for that and then presumably became food for the ...

 ... around some more just enjoying Colonial Williamsburg but it was HOT!